Tear Jerker: Mega Man X

-Zero's final moments during his ending in X5.
-Utterly broken and defeated, he finally remembers what he was built for, apologises to Iris's memory, and says that the world will finally be peaceful when he dies, right before he says goodbye to his best friend X.
+- Zero's final moments during his ending in X5.
+Utterly broken and defeated, he finally remembers what he was built for, apologizes to Iris's memory, and says that the world will finally be peaceful when he dies, right before he says goodbye to his best friend X.

 The war has ended for now and peace has been restored.
 But those who sacrificed themselves for the victory will never return.
 Exhausted, X gazes at the destruction he helped cause and wonders why he chose to fight.
 Was there another way?
 Standing on the cliff, the answers seem to escape him.
 He only knows that he'll fight the Mavericks again before he finds his answer.
 How long will he keep on fighting?
 How long will his pain last?
 Maybe only the X-Buster on his hand knows for sure...

-Vile's death at the end of Maverick Hunter X in Vile mode.
+- Vile's death at the end of Maverick Hunter X in Vile mode.
 Shoot the Shaggy Dog doesn't even begin to cover it.